junaid-ali/charm-plumgrid-gateway/README.md

 For plumgrid-gateway to work make the configuration in the neutron-api, neutron-api-plumgrid, plumgrid-director and plumgrid-edge charms as specified in the configuration section below.

-## Known Limitations and Issues

-This is an early access version of the PLUMgrid Gateway charm and it is not meant for production deployments.
-The charm currently only supports Kilo Openstack Release.

 # Configuration

 Example Config